jabelk/intro-to-ansible-webinar/demo-part-1/README.md

 - double quotes outside everything
 - single quotes within double quotes.
 - gather facts no
+- looks for templates in playbook directory, so don't need full path unless playbooks are in a dir

 variables ecosystem / j2 / roles next time